 It’s easy to get wrapped up in our own lives and let the good deeds or character of others go unacknowledged.
 Utilize your online neighborhood group, social media or interactions with other neighbors to acknowledge and show gratitude for the people in your hood.
 Letting someone know you appreciate them may mean more than you realize.

 Show a neighbor you appreciate their place in your life by adding them to your holiday card list.
 It’s a simple way to invite them into your year and show that you count them among your blessings.
 Who knows, you may just get one back!

 Just joining the challenge or looking to get your mind in the game?
 Here are a few ideas to pique your interest and spark a little gratitude:

 - The Gratitude Podcast — offering a slew of reasons that gratitude can positively affect your entire life and ways you can show it.

 - 365 Thank Yous: The Year a Simple Act of Daily Gratitude Changed My Life by John Kralik

-- The 5 Minute Journal App — an app to help you cultivate a daily habit of gratitude.
+- The 5 Minute Journal — a journal to help you cultivate a daily habit of gratitude.
 Prefer electronic?
 They also have an app!